Energy price cap explained: what is the energy price cap?

 What's the latest price cap and what does it mean for me?

-Average annual bills for pre-pay customers, defined as those who don't pay for their energy by direct debit and use pre-pay meters, stand at £1,669 (up £147 from the previous cap of £1,522)
+Average annual bills for pre-pay customers, defined as those who don't pay for their energy by direct debit and use pre-pay meters, stand at £1,690.
+That's a rise of 1.3%, or £21. if you pay on receipt of a quarterly bill, you'll pay £1,851 per year - up from £1,829 previously

 Changes in the market mean we’re now able to offer better energy deals through our switching service, which could save you money or let you sign up to fixed rate energy tariff to insulate you from any further price rises

-The incoming cap will mean the average household with a dual-fuel tariff and that pays by direct debit will face an annual bill of £1,738.
-This equates to a 1.2% increase from the current cap of £1,717 per year.
+Under the current cap, which is in force between 1st January and 31st March, the average household with a dual-fuel tariff and that pays by direct debit faces an annual bill of £1,738.
+This equates to a 1.2% increase from the previous cap of £1,717 per year.

 Under the terms of the cap, you pay a set rate for each unit of energy you use.
 Here's how the current unit rates look: